 How to Make Healthy Korean Pancakes

-The base for traditional bin dae duk is about 2 cups of mung beans.
-We get ours in a package at a Korean or Chinese food market in Toronto - it's labeled as "peeled split mung beans."
+The base for traditional bin dae duk is about 2 cups of mung beans, which are readily available in Korean and Chinese food markets, usually labeled as "peeled split mung beans."

 If you can't locate mung beans, then you can substitute with yellow lentils or even chickpeas.